vsariola/adam/README.md

 2. Choose the configuration (min-heavy-1080 is the compo version).
 Min means minified, light/med/heavy refers to compression level, 720/1080/2160 the resolution.
 3. Build & run.

+Note that CMake is configured to output the exes into the dist/ folder.

+## Capture

+In case you want dump a 60 fps video, there's the x64-Release configuration, under which you find capture-* executable.
+Dumps an output.avi & song.raw which can be combined and encoded using [encode.bat](encode.bat).
+Required [ffmpeg](https://www.ffmpeg.org/) in path and [OpenCV](https://opencv.org/) for builds.

 ## License

 [MIT](LICENSE)